PrototypeML/PrototypeML/docs/models.md

 The file editor is used to edit text files (ie. components that are not blocks or mutators), for example, the [Readme file](projects.md#the-readme-file).
 It is a basic editor showing the lines in the file with line numbers.
 Move your mouse within the file editor window and click to position the cursor, and use the standard delete and backspace keys for your operating system and device.
+The properties bar displays the properties of a file, specifically the name and the file type, which can be one of (.py, .md, or .txt).
+You can modify any of these properties from the properties bar.